Arkady23/http.net-https.net/README.md

      -q      Number requests stored in the queue.
 100 -w      Allowed time to reserve an open channel for request that did not    10 started.
 From 1 to 20 seconds.
-     -db     Maximum number of dynamically running MS VFP DBMS instances.
-30 Extending scripts to run VFP - prg.
-Processes are started as needed by simultaneous client requests to the set value.
+     -n      Maximum number of dynamically running interpreters or MS VFP        30 instances.
+Processes are launched as needed depending on the number of concurrent requests.
 Maximum value is 1000.
      -log    Size of the query log in rows.
 The log consists of two              10000 interleaved versions http.net.x.log and http.net.y.log.
 If the size is set to less than 80, then the log is not kept.